cmdaltctr/claude-gemini-mcp-slim/README.md

 **Important Notes:**
 - The virtual environment (`.venv`) is automatically ignored by git
-- Pre-commit hooks will run automatically on every commit to ensure code quality
+- Husky hooks will run automatically on every commit to ensure code quality and enforce conventional commit messages
 - If you're using an IDE like Windsurf, make sure it's configured to use the virtual environment

 ## License